info-201a-sp20/final-project-taylorblackburn/README.md

 - **What data-driven questions do you hope to answer about this domain?**

-  - How does *political ideology* change response over time to social distancing measures?
+  - How does *hospital capacity* of each state affect the degree of social distancing measures?

-      - Compare political ideology across states
+      - Using the *Healthcare Facility Capacity Information by State* data and the *Type of Lockdown by State* data, we can compare each state's hospital capacity to the type of lockdown that the respective state is experiencing.

   - In what ways has the virus disproportionately affected *low-income citizens and communities of color*?

-    -
+    - Using the *COVID-19 Cases State-By-State* data, we can evaluate the number of confirmed COVID-19 cases by state and determine a correlation between different demographic groups, like income, ethnicity, or race using Census data.

-  - Is there a correlation between a *higher number of COVID-19 cases* and low-income states?
+  - Does a *higher number of COVID-19 cases* actually predict the type of lockdown that  a state implements?

-    -
+    - Using the *COVID-19 Cases State-By-State* data and the *Type of Lockdown by State* data, we can compare the number of confirmed coronavirus cases and the type of lockdown that each state implements or if the variation can be better explained by a different variable.

 ## COVID-19 Data